Table of Contents

 Grants are not the only way to secure funding for your sensory-friendly or accessibility projects.
 In addition, consider these alternative approaches:

-- Fundraising Events: Host events such as auctions, community runs, or galas to raise funds for your projects.
+- Fundraising Events: For instance, host events such as auctions, community runs, or galas to raise funds for your projects.

 - Crowdfunding Campaigns: Use platforms like GoFundMe or Kickstarter to engage your community in supporting your initiatives.

-- Corporate Sponsorships: Partner with businesses that share your commitment to accessibility and inclusion.
-Many companies are eager to support projects that align with their corporate social responsibility goals.
+- Corporate Sponsorships: For example, partner with businesses that share your commitment to accessibility and inclusion.
+In fact, many companies are eager to support projects that align with their corporate social responsibility goals.

 Grant Writing Tips for Securing Accessibility Funding